Live Gold Price Today

-OneGold's gold price chart shows real-time data for gold prices today and the historical price of gold per ounce.
-Gold prices may be viewed for any date within the last 30 years in the interactive chart below.
+OneGold's live gold price chart is updated every 60 seconds and shows real-time gold price data.
+You can view the gold price today or select another timeframe to view historical gold prices per ounce.
+Gold prices may be viewed for any date within the last 30 years in the interactive chart.
 Simply click on the date range to view gold price movements for that time period.
-You can also hover your mouse over the gold prices chart to see the specific price of gold for each day.
+You can also hover your mouse over the gold price chart to see the specific price of gold for each day.

 Live Gold, Silver and Platinum Spot Price

 Annual Gold Prices and % Returns by Currency

 Below are the historical year-end prices for gold in USD, EUR, GBP, CAD, AUD and JPY.
 You can also see the annual percentage returns as measured in each currency.

 What is a Spot Price?

 The spot price of gold is the current price that one unit of gold can be bought and sold for immediate delivery.
 In other words, the spot price of gold is the price of gold today.
 Like other financial assets such as stocks, bonds, currencies and commodities, the spot price of gold fluctuates throughout the week.
 Unlike a stock, which has a ticker symbol, the price of gold is often calculated from a futures contract price on the Commodities Exchange, or COMEX.
 A futures contract is a contract for delivery of gold at a future month.
 As a result, calculations are made to the futures price to determine the spot price or the price of gold today.

 Depending on which country you are located in, the gold price is typically quoted in troy ounces, grams or kilos.
 Fortunately, it is easy to convert the gold price from one unit to another with the following conversion table.

 |Starting Unit||Ending Unit